Close Menu

 5. Squeeze casting process

-This liquid metal forging method involves both the cast and forge to make mortar bodies and automotive components.
+This liquid metal forging method involves both casting and forging to make mortar bodies and automotive components.
 Dense products are a result of this process.
 The molten metal is squeezed into the mold while being filled with recessed regions of the mold.

 Applications of Die Casting